ADDchallenge/SceneFake/README.md

-# SMAD
+# SceneFake
-baseline for SMAD dataset
+baseline for SceneFake dataset